Primary

 Start with arms extended at chest height, then take small steps away from the machine.
 Each step increases the rotational pull you must resist.
 Walk out only as far as you can while maintaining perfect posture—quality over distance.

-Want Pallof Walk-Out in your program?
+See where Pallof Walk-Out fits in your weekly plan

 Set cable at chest height, stand sideways.